Quercus rotundifolia

-Quercus rotundifolia, the holm oak or ballota oak, is an evergreen oak native to the western Mediterranean region, with the majority on the Iberian Peninsula and minor populations in Northwest Africa.
+Quercus rotundifolia, the holm oak or ballota oak, is an evergreen oak native to the western Mediterranean region, with the majority of the population in the Iberian Peninsula and minor populations in Northwest Africa.
 The species was first described by Jean-Baptiste Lamarck in 1785.
 It is the typical species of the Iberian dehesa or montado, where its sweet-astringent acorns are a source of food for livestock, particularly the Iberian pig.
-Its acorns have been used for human nourishment since the Neolithic era (7,000 BC).
+Its acorns have also been used for human nourishment since the Neolithic era (7,000 BC).
 It is placed in section Ilex.
 Some authors described it as a subspecies of Quercus ilex.

 Description

 Quercus rotundifolia is a medium to large tree, usually 8–12 m in height, but can reach up to 15 m with a large, dense, rounded canopy.
 It has small, leathery, dark-green leaves with a glaucous, densely pubescent underside usually suborbicular to elliptical or lanceolate and are generally spiny to dentate on a younger tree.
 It has a semi-hemispheric cupule.

 It flowers from February to April.
-Seedlings will start flowering at about 8 years old, but they will not start producing acorns until 15 to 20 years old, although trees in humid, good quality soils can start its production as early as 10 years.
-The acorns ripen in autumn, about 6 months after pollination.
+Seedlings will start flowering at about eight years old, but they will not start producing acorns until 15 to 20 years old, although trees in humid, good quality soils can start production as early as 10 years.
+The acorns ripen in autumn, about six months after pollination.